Did the Universe Really Start with a ‘Big Bang’ ?

 ·

-Consistency of Red shifts: Not all objects
+Consistency of Red Shifts: Not all objects

 visible from earth have the same degree of red-shift.
 Although generally more